vahidhedayati/grails-jenkins-plugin/README.md

 I have tested this against a few variants of jenkins and it works according to these types:
 Default jenkins - more recent/older variants.
 Ubuntu jenkins - (has a dark theme black menu bar) working on this also.
-May still fail on others, please post an issue with specific jenkins version for me to look into.
+May still fail on others, please post an issue with specific Jenkins version for me to look into.